-24 The definition of 'Namibia' in Article 1(4) of the Namibian Constitution expressly includes the enclave of Walvis Bay and the off-shore islands as part of the national territory of Namibia.
-The Namibian legislature and the courts are bound by Article 1(4) to exercise jurisdiction over Walvis Bay; See: S v Martinez at 750 and Redondo at 18 and 26.
+1The definition of 'Namibia' in Article 1(4) of the Namibian Constitution expressly includes the enclave of Walvis Bay and the off-shore islands as part of the national territory of Namibia.
+The Namibian legislature and the courts are bound by Article 1(4) to exercise jurisdiction over Walvis Bay; See: S v Martinez 1991 p.750 and Redondo 1992 p18 and 26.